ERScara/Duel/README.md

 ## How to Play
 - Use the arrow keys to move your ship.

-- Fire bullets to destroy rebel ships.
+- Fire bullets with the spacebar to destroy rebel ships.

+- Restart your ship pressing 'R' key.

 - Avoid enemy fire and collisions.

-- Defend the base for as long as possible.
+- Defend the base for as long as possible and score as many points as you can!

 ## Credits
 Developed by Esteban, a Biotechnology student exploring programming and game development.
 This project was completed in just a few days as a personal milestone, proving that determination and curiosity can overcome technical barriers.